 You could melt down a couple of eggs into a glossy, thick mixture – pour it onto a tray and top with dried fruit, popcorn, marshmallows or caramel, before refridgerating and snapping into shards.

 You could make a simple chocolate dipping sauce, a light mousse, a square of fudge or a decadent cake.
 The options are fairly endless, but these are our favourite ideas for using up your leftovers...

 chocolate and raspberry meringues

 Add melted chocolate to whipped cream before dolloping on top of ready-made meringues, along with fresh raspberries.
-You can make these impressive-looking treats in just 10 minutes – and don't forget to shave any remaining chocolate on top before serving!
+You can make these impressive-looking treats in just 10 minutes – and don't forget to shave any remaining chocolate on top!

 The best thing about chocolate is that it's so versatile.
 It tastes great by itself, even better in a dessert, and oh-so-heavenly when it's melted.
-If you've enjoyed lots of dark chocolate this Easter, make sure you use the leftovers for this recipe.
+If you enjoy dark chocolate, make sure you use the leftovers for this recipe.
 Simply melt it down with some cream and Grand Marnier liqueur or orange juice, and get dipping!

 Easy chocolate fudge